atlassian/escalator/README.md

 # Escalator

-Batch Optimized Horizontal Autoscaler for Kubernetes
+Batch Optimized Horizontal Autoscaler for Kubernetes.

 Escalator is a cluster-level autoscaler for Kubernetes that is designed for batch workloads that cannot be fast-drained.
 Kubernetes is a container orchestration framework that schedules Docker containers on a cluster.

 The key preliminary features are:

 - Cluster-level utilisation node scaling.
+- Calculate requests and capacity to determine whether to scale up, down or to stay at the current scale
 - Safely drain "sacred" pods from nodes to allow graceful termination
-- Designed to work on selected auto-scaling groups, to allow the default Kubernetes autoscaler to continue to scale our service based workloads
+- Designed to work on selected auto-scaling groups, to allow the default [Kubernetes Autoscaler](https://github.com/kubernetes/autoscaler) to continue to scale our service based workloads
-- Automatically cycle oldest nodes
+- Automatically terminate oldest nodes first
+- Support for different cloud providers - only AWS at the moment

-The need for this autoscaler is dervied from our own experiences with very large batch workloads being scheduled that can't be force-drained by the default autoscaler.
+The need for this autoscaler is derived from our own experiences with very large batch workloads being scheduled that can't be force-drained by the default autoscaler.

 ## Documentation and Design

 See [Docs](docs/)

 ## How to run

-### Locally
+### Locally (out of cluster)

 ```
 go run cmd/main.go --kubeconfig ~/.kube/config --nodegroups nodegroups.yaml
 ```

 ### Docker

 ```
-# will build and push the docker image to the registry
+# will build the docker image
-make push
+docker build -t atlassian/escalator .
 ```

-In the escalator-deployment:
+In the escalator deployment:

 ```
 # need to mount your config file to your container
-- image: docker.atl-paas.net/kitt/escalator:{{ escalator.version }}
+- image: atlassian/escalator:{{ escalator.version }}
   command:
   - ./main
   - --nodegroups